The Mt. Ebal Curse Tablet

 zs8ymdiylta3l2pvyjk1nc0xmzktdi5qcgc.webp

-Plus, it is a story about writing by people thought to be unable to do so.
-By that I mean unable to write in a way that you or I would find understandable without extensive scholarly training in things like hieroglyphics or cuneiform.
-No, this is writing that, after only a short alphabet and vocabulary lesson, you can read—read as if it were a news feed on whatever device from which you usually get such.
+Plus, it is a story about writing by people considered unable to do so.
+By that I mean unable to write in a way that you or I would find understandable.
+That is, without extensive training in things like hieroglyphics or cuneiform.
+No, you can read this after only a short lesson in the alphabet and vocabulary.
+You can imagine it almost as a news feed on your phone.

 Egyptian hieroglyphs